Kristen Stewart at Toronto Film Festival

 On the Road movie reedit hardly unique

 On the other hand, different cuts shown in different countries is hardly something new.
 Whether as a result of poor critical/box-office reception, (perceived) local sensibilities, and/or censorship, the movie you watch in, say, Canada isn't necessarily the exact same movie watched by someone in Singapore, Suriname, or Sweden – even though they may have the same title, director, screenwriters, and actors.
-[Check out Kristen Stewart On the Road poster; Garrett Hedlund On the Road poster.]

 The new cut is clearly a move to make On the Road more “commercial” in the United States, where IFC Films / Sundance Selects will be opening the film for awards consideration on Dec.
 21.